sinneren/tariff_calculator/README.md

 # tariff_calculator
-Tariff calculator ReCRM React version
+Tariff calculator of ReCRM ported to React with Semantic UI